percona/portal-doc/docs/advisors/checks/mongodb-cpu-cores-check.md

 ```

 ## Resolution
-Increase the CPU cores so that it does not impact the performance.
+Increase the number of CPU cores so that it does not impact the performance.

 ## Need more support from Percona?
 Subscribe to Percona Platform to get database support with guaranteed SLAs or proactive database management services from the Percona team.